l-brett/virtual-stick/readme.md

     'track-color':'#00000099', //controller track area background color
     'track-stroke-color':'#FFFFFF', //controller track area stroke color
     'track-stroke-size':2, //controller track area stroke size
-    'touch-handler': null // (Not required) can be used to attach multiple controllers to the same element }
+    'touch-handler': null // (Not required) can be used to attach multiple controllers to the same touch handler }
 ```